 Lake Tahoe has become one of the premier vacation destinations in the United States, regardless of activity or season.
 In the winter and spring, skiers and snowboards flock to the slopes of some of the Sierra Nevada’s internationally known resorts, such as Northstar or Squaw Valley, where the 1960 Olympic Games were held.
 In the summer, the high altitude and snowmelt lend themselves to perfectly hot beaches and refreshingly cool waters, perfect for water-skiing, snorkeling, kayaking, or sun-bathing.

 For travelers looking to make the most out of their Lake Tahoe vacation, lounging at the beach might not cut it.
-Lake Tahoe’s 71 miles of shoreline are packed to the brim with activities, from bar crawls to marathons, and it can be overwhelming to choose how to spend your afternoon from the thousands of fantastic choices at hand.
+Lake Tahoe’s 71 miles of shoreline is packed to the brim with activities, from bar crawls to marathons, and it can be overwhelming to choose how to spend your afternoon from the thousands of fantastic choices at hand.

 Ranking The Five Best Views of Lake Tahoe